ArtemioUrbina/240pTestSuite/trunk/240psuite/NES/README.md

 written in Python 3 and [Pillow] (Python Imaging Library).
 It was tested on authentic NTSC and PAL NES consoles using a [PowerPak].

-Since version 0.05, the suite for NES compensates for differences between NTSC and PAL NES.
-It should work on a Dendy famiclone, though this hasn't been tested yet.
+Since version 0.05, it compensates for differences between NTSC and PAL NES.
+It should work on PAL famiclones such as Dendy, though this hasn't been tested yet.

-There are as of November 2015 six other platforms that run the suite:
+There are as of late 2015 five other platforms that run the suite:

 * It was first developed in C for the Sega Genesis using the SGDK, using 320x224p pixel resolution.
-* The Genesis version is also available as a disc image for Sega CD.
+It comes as a cartridge image or as a disc image for Sega CD.
-* The Sega Dreamcast version was coded using KallistiOS and runs on any MIL-CD compatible Dreamcast console.
+* The TurboGrafx-16 version was made with HuC.
+It supports widths 256, 320, and 512, and heights 224 and 239.
+It comes as a HuCard image for Turbo EverDrive, a disc image for CD-ROM2 (TurboGrafx-CD with System Card 1/2), and a disc image for Super CD-ROM2 (TurboDuo or Super System Card) that loads completely into RAM.
 * The Super NES version was coded using PVSnesLib.
 It runs mostly in 256x224p, with a few tests in the less common 256x239p mode.
-* The GameCube version supports 240p, 480i and 480p modes in NTSC
-  and their PAL counterparts on any homebrew-capable GameCube.
-* The Wii version is identical to the GameCube version.
-It runs on a Wii console with the Homebrew Channel installed.
+* The Sega Dreamcast version was made with KallistiOS and runs on any MIL-CD compatible Dreamcast console.
+It supports 240i, 480i, 480p, 288p, and 576i resolutions, cables and crystals permitting.
+* The Nintendo GameCube version was made with devkitPPC and runs on any homebrew-capable GameCube or Wii console.
+It supports the same resolutions as the Dreamcast version.
+It comes as a disc image for a modded GameCube, a DOL file for SD Media Launcher on GameCube, and a DOL file for Homebrew Channel on Wii.

 [ca65]: https://cc65.github.io/cc65/
 [Pillow]: https://pillow.readthedocs.org/